 MTH 21803 Introduction to Statistics (3 sem. hrs.).
 A continuation of MTH 21704.
-Topics include: sampling distributions; confidence intervals for means and proportions; hypothesis testing for means, proportions, and variances; correlation and simple linear regression; chisquare; curve- fitting; multiple regression; and ANOVA.
+Topics include: sampling distributions; confidence intervals for means and proportions; hypothesis testing for means, proportions, and variances; correlation and simple linear regression; chi-square; curve- fitting; multiple regression; and ANOVA.
 Mathematics credit is not given for both MTH 21803 and MTH 21404.
 Prerequisite: MTH 21704.
 Course fee required.

 MTH 21903 Additional Topics in Probability and Statistics (3 sem. hrs.)
 This course expands on the topics presented in MTH 21404 Introduction to Probability & Statistics.
 Topics expanded include elementary probability, normal curve theory, confidence intervals for one and two samples, correlation and simple regression, chi-square, hypothesis testing for one and two samples, and ANOVA.
-Pre-requisite: C- or better in MTH 21404
+Pre-requisite: C- or better in MTH 21404 (Spring Even)

 MTH 25403 Discrete Mathematics (3 sem. hrs.).
 An introduction to discrete mathematics with emphasis on problem solving.
 Topics include: elementary set theory, introductory logic, number systems, algorithms, permutations, combinations, recurrence relations, mathematical induction, matrices, and graph theory.
-Prerequisite: A grade of C or better in MTH 11403 or equivalent skill level as indicated by the score on the placement exam.
+Prerequisite: A grade of C or better in MTH 11403 and instructor permission OR a grade of C or better in MTH 13404 and instructor permission OR a grade of C or better in MTH 14504.
 Course fee required.
 (Spring)

 MTH 26603 Number Theory (3 sem. hrs.).
 A study of basic concepts of abstract number theory.
 Topics include: divisors and prime numbers, Diophantine equations, linear and quadratic equations, and continued fractions.
-Prerequisite: MTH 25403 (Spring)
+Prerequisite: MTH 25403 (Spring even years)

 MTH 27403 College Geometry (3 sem. hrs.).
 A formal approach to the development of Euclidean geometry and an introduction to non-Euclidean geometry.
 Special emphasis is placed on the construction of geometric proofs.
-Prerequisite: MTH 25403 Course fee required.
-(Spring)
+Recommended Prerequisite: MTH 25403 Course fee required.
+(Spring even years)